codezapper/PythonCodeExercises/SearchPlayer/README.md

 To filter the results using *ALL* of the terms, it's possible to combine multiple terms with a ":" (colon) separator.

 For instance:
-  - "meta" will return all matches from the word "meta" (e.g. "metallica")
+  - `meta` will return all matches from the word "meta" (e.g. "metallica")
-  - "meta mega" will return all matches from the words "meta" *OR* "mega" (e.g. "metallica" or "megadeth")
+  - `meta mega` will return all matches from the words "meta" *OR* "mega" (e.g. "metallica" or "megadeth")
-  - "meta:one" will return all matches from the words "meta" *AND* "one" (e.g. song "one" by "metallica")
+  - `meta:one` will return all matches from the words "meta" *AND* "one" (e.g. song "one" by "metallica")
-  - "meta:one mega" will return all matches from the words "meta" *AND* "one" plus all the matches from the word "mega" (e.g. song "one" by "metallica" plus all songs by "megadeth")
+  - `meta:one mega` will return all matches from the words "meta" *AND* "one" plus all the matches from the word "mega" (e.g. song "one" by "metallica" plus all songs by "megadeth")

 The standard search is done on a search key based on the combination of the three elements, so that looking for multiple words in a single song can also be done by typing the title with no spaces (e.g. "blackice" will return the album "black ice").

-The regex search is done applying the regula expression to title, artist, album separately.
+The regex search is done applying the regular expression ONLY to the title.
+This is not really for performance issues, but more for making it so that the query results are more intuitive.

 There are two reserved words in the search:
   - "random" will pick a single result out of the current single query.
 This is done for a single search term.
 For instance:
-    - "random:meta" will return a random match for the word "meta"
+    - `random:meta` will return a random match for the word "meta"
-    - "random:meta:one" will return a random match for the word "meta" combined with the word "one"
+    - `random:meta:one` will return a random match for the word "meta" combined with the word "one"
-    - "random:meta:one mega" will return a random match for the word "meta" combined with the word "one" plus all the matches for the word "mega"
+    - `random:meta:one mega` will return a random match for the word "meta" combined with the word "one" plus all the matches for the word "mega"
   - "shuffle" will shuffle the results randomly for the current single query.
 By default, results are ordered by artist / album / track number.
 For instance:
-    - "shuffle:meta" will return all result for the word "meta", but they will be randomly shuffled.
+    - `shuffle:meta` will return all result for the word "meta", but they will be randomly shuffled.
-    - "shuffle:meta:one" will return all result for the word "meta:one", but they will be randomly shuffled.
+    - `shuffle:meta:one` will return all result for the word "meta:one", but they will be randomly shuffled.
-    - "shuffle:meta:one mega" will return all result for the word "meta:one", but they will be randomly shuffled plus all the matches for the word "mega" which will instead be ordered as default.
+    - `shuffle:meta:one mega` will return all result for the word "meta:one", but they will be randomly shuffled plus all the matches for the word "mega" which will instead be ordered as default.

 The "random" and "shuffle" reserved words must be the first word in the current query.